Working with GT as an MCP server

 server stop

-Once we have a server, we can add tools to it.
+Once we have a server, we can start by adding tools to it.
 The tools use the same model as in Adding custom tools to assistants and can thus be shared across assistants and servers.

 server addTool: (GtLlmFunctionTool new name: 'getImplementors'; parameters: {'methodName'}; description: 'Gets a method by name and returns a list of methods that implement it.'; block: [ :functionCall | Character cr join: (functionCall anyArgument asSymbol gtImplementors result toArray wait collect: #name) ])